 Cottage pie is one of the classics of the British classic kitchen.
 It is known for being a hearty, filling and warming food and though often thought as a winter dish, is perfect at any time of year.

-There may look to be a lot of ingredients, but do not be put off.
-It is well worth the effort.
+This recipe may look to be a lot of ingredients, but do not be put off, it is but making the pie is well worth the effort.

-Use minced beef, or be ultra thrifty, and use up leftover beef from the Sunday roast to make your pie authentic (see below).
+For a really tasty pie, use freshly minced beef, or if you want to be ultra thrifty, use up leftover beef from the Sunday roast to make your pie authentic (see below).

 - Salt and ground black pepper

 - 115g (1 cup) chopped onion

 - 450g (2 cups) ground/ minced beef** see note

 - 600 ml (1 pint) beef stock

 - 115g (1 cup) chopped white mushrooms (optional)

 - 2 tablespoon finely chopped flat leaf parsley